Sons of the Revolution: Grave-marker and wreath placements

-Several state societies have placed Society markers and wreaths at the graves of identified revolutionary patriots; for instance, the Massachusetts society placed markers at the graves of Samuel Adams and James Otis Jr., which are located in the Granary Burying Ground at Boston.
-The General Society joined the Georgia society in 2005 to place a wreath at the re-interment of U.S. Brig.
-Gen. Casimir Pulaski in Savannah, Ga.
+Several state societies have placed Society markers and wreaths at the graves of identified revolutionary patriots; for instance, the Massachusetts society placed markers at the graves of Samuel Adams and James Otis Jr., which are located in the Granary Burying Ground in Boston.
+The General Society joined the Georgia society in 2005 to place a wreath at the re-interment of U.S. Brigadier General Casimir Pulaski in Savannah, Georgia.

 "Let Freedom Ring" celebrations

-Since July 4, 1969, the Pennsylvania society has sponsored "Let Freedom Ring", the nationwide celebration of those who helped achieve the nation's independence during the Revolution.
+Since July 4, 1969, the Pennsylvania society has sponsored "Let Freedom Ring", a nationwide celebration of those who helped achieve the nation's independence during the Revolution.
 According to U.S. Senate Concurrent Resolution 25 of 1963, bells across the nation are rung 13 times at exactly 2:00 p.m.
 EDT in honor of the 13 original states represented by the signers of the Declaration of Independence.
 At the appointed hour, four young descendants of the signers tap Philadelphia's famous Liberty Bell, setting off the chimes of freedom from bell towers throughout the nation.
-A series of related patriotic festivities take place in the Independence Hall area, including a colorful parade of Revolutionary War flags, fifes and drums, and a wreath-laying ceremony at the Tomb of the Unknown Soldier of the Revolutionary War at Washington Square.
+A series of related patriotic festivities take place in the Independence Hall area, including a colorful parade of Revolutionary War flags, fifes and drums, and a wreath-laying ceremony at the Tomb of the Unknown Soldier of the Revolutionary War in Washington Square.